Sophie Raworth: Career

 From early 2009, Raworth was the main relief presenter on the BBC News at Six and a regular relief presenter on the BBC News at Ten, often presenting when regular presenters Huw Edwards and Fiona Bruce were not available.
 She also appeared in place of Andrew Marr on The Andrew Marr Show, and presented on the BBC News Channel (formerly known as BBC News 24).

 In May 2009, she presented The Trouble with Working Women with reporter and father-of-three Justin Rowlatt on the BBC.
 The programme looked at the role of the working woman.
 In 2009, she presented Crimewatch Roadshow on BBC One on weekday mornings.

 In 2013, Raworth had a cameo appearance at the start of the film A Good Day to Die Hard as herself.

 On 16 July 2013, Raworth was given an Award of Doctor of Arts honoris causa by City University London.

 Raworth presented Watchdog Daily in 2012 and Watchdog Test House in 2014 and 2015, before landing the role of main presenter on Watchdog in September 2015.
 She replaced Anne Robinson as presenter of Watchdog.

 In February 2016, Raworth replaced Kirsty Young as the main anchor of Crimewatch.
 She previously guest presented the programme in 2012.

 In 2018, to celebrate the 100th anniversary of the Royal Air Force, Raworth presented a documentary called RAF 100: Into the Blue, where she talked about her grandfather, Captain Edwin Raworth, who was a pilot in the First World War.

 From 9 January 2022 to July 2022, Sophie Raworth was the interim presenter on BBC's Sunday Morning, temporarily replacing Andrew Marr as host.
 In September 2022, former BBC News Political Editor Laura Kuenssberg began presenting Sunday with Laura Kuenssberg which replaced Sunday Morning in the timeslot on BBC One.

+On 23 April 2026, Raworth's book Running on Air: From BBC Headlines to Life-Changing Finish Lines was published.
+The book focuses on her career at the BBC and how she started running in her early 40s, and onto competing in some of the most demanding races, including the 150-mile Marathon des Sables.